khaors/geocompr/main.md

 ### Simplification

 Simplification is a process for generalization of vector objects (lines and polygons) usually for use in smaller scale maps.
-An additional reason for simplification is reduction of the object size and therefore the size of a saved file.
-Therefore, data is often simplified before being used in interactive maps.
+Another reason for simplifying objects is to reduce the amount of memory, disk space and network bandwidth they consume: it may be wise to simplify complex geometries before publishing them as interactive maps.
 The **sf** package provides `st_simplify()`, which uses the GEOS implementation of the Douglas-Peucker algorithm to reduce the vertex count.
 `st_simplify()` uses the `dTolerance` to control the level of generalization in map units [see @douglas_algorithms_1973 for details].
 <!-- I have no idea what the next sentence means -->